wejs/we-plugin-event/README.md

 ## Has suport to:

- - Add a muilti conference system in your we.js project
+ - Add a muilti event system in your we.js project

 ### How to test